-Cougars are excellent at hunting, and much of their life is spent in search of food.
-They have a varied diet, and in this article, we look at what they eat and how they catch it.
+Cougars are excellent at hunting and spend much of their life searching for food.
+They have varied diet, and in this article, we look at what they eat and how they catch it.

 Cougars use their muscular legs to pounce on the back or side of their prey, severing the spinal cord.

-Cougars are one of the most elegant, fastest cats in North America, and their hunting abilities are based on a blend of strength, intelligence, and ability.
+Cougars are one of the most elegant, fastest cats in North America, and their hunting abilities are based on a blend of strength, intelligence, and power.

 Cougars spend their lives in a food search and, in one night, may cover up to twenty-five miles.
-Cougars walk at a pace of half a mile an hour, and on rough, uneven terrain, can still cover ten miles in just a few hours.
+Cougars walk at a pace of half a mile an hour and can still cover ten miles in just a few hours on rough, uneven terrain.
 Cougars are opportunistic and will eat whatever they can in their area.

 What Do Cougars Eat?